williamslab/admix-simu/README.md

 Each run of the 'mixer' program (invoked by the simu-mix\*.pl scripts) generates a breakpoint file.
-This file contains information on ancestry and breakpoint locations for each sample.
+This file contains information on ancestry and breakpoint locations for each haplotype.
 The first line contains the population labels (from the dat file) that were used for admixing.
-The remainder of the file contains one line per sample with ancestry and breakpoints specified as
+The remainder of the file contains one line per haplotype with ancestry and breakpoints specified as
 \[pop\_index\]:\[marker\_index\].
 Here \[pop\_index\] is a 0 indexed population
 number with population 0 being the first population listed on line 1 population 1 the second population, etc.  (Note that the column for the